vuejs/vetur/README.md

 - Basic IntelliSense for `html/css/scss/less/js`
 - Advanced IntelliSense to suggest `v-` directives and `key`, `ref`, `slot` as `html` attributes
+- IntelliSense such as `scaffold`, `template with pug`, `style with scss` outside all language regions
 - Some advanced IntelliSense for `js/ts`, including:
   - Some IntelliSense for `this` in Vue Component
   - Module Resolution for node libraries, some Module Resolution for Vue Component